 Do stink bugs bite or sting?

+However, they defend themselves from predators by expelling their putrid pheromone.
 Hence, why they are called Stink Bugs.

 How long do stink bugs live?